xlab-uiuc/rainmaker/infra/README.md

 ### Python

-Install Python and following packages in your system:
+Install Python3 and following packages in your system:

 ```
 pandas